Error mitigation for universal gates on encoded qubits

-As a result, assuming that we fix some value of the total sampling cost $\Gamma^2_{\eps}$ that the user is willing to accept, we can simulate the outcome of a universal fault-tolerant quantum circuits with a $T$-count up to $\eta/\eps+\cO(1)$, where $\eta:=\log(\Gamma^2_{\eps})/(4\kappa)$.
-More concretely, for a physical error rate $\eps = 10^{-2}$ and total sampling cost $\Gamma^2_{\eps}=10^3$ we can simulate outcomes for circuits with up to 200 $T$-gates.
+As a result, assuming that we fix some value of the total sampling overhead $\Gamma^2$ that the user is willing to accept, we can simulate the outcome of a universal fault-tolerant quantum circuit with a $T$-count up to $\eta/\eps+\cO(1)$, where $\eta:=\log(\Gamma^2)/(4\kappa)$.
+More concretely, for a physical error rate $\eps = 10^{-2}$ and total sampling overhead $\Gamma^2=10^3$ we can simulate outcomes for circuits with up to 200 $T$-gates.
 In case of further experimental progress such that $\eps = 10^{-3}$ we can go up to 2000 $T$-gates.
 We refer to Figure~\ref{fig_TcountSamplingOverhead} for more details and the precise calculations.
-This considerably exceeds the possibilities of state of the art classical algorithms to simulate universal quantum circuits~\cite{BG16,pashayan21} which can deal with approximately 50 $T$-gates.
+This considerably exceeds the possibilities of state of the art classical algorithms to simulate universal quantum circuits~\cite{BG16,pashayan21} which can deal with approximately 50 $T$-gates --- assuming that the number of qubits is sufficiently large such that brute-force calculations are not feasible.